esamani77/Discussion/README.md

 This is a simple commenting app built with React, TypeScript, Vite-SWC, and React Query.
 The app allows users to leave comments and reply to existing comments and show reaction to them.

+## Demo
+You can see deployed website on https://esamani77.ir/

 ## Features

 - Users can add comments and reply to existing comments.